 Selamat Datang! that means welcome in Bahasa.

-After resigning from work, a week after that I find myself in Indonesia as a tourist.
+A week after resigning from work, I find myself in Indonesia as a tourist.

-Being intercepted by the immigration is no help at all. being in question of your capability to travel abroad is not a good feeling. for a while, i thought I never want to go through that again, i have thought of the immigration when I arrived in Indonesia, thinking they will ask me again, but no … they just asked my name and let me out.
-I am off to BANDUNG.
+Being intercepted by the immigration is no help at all.
+Being in question of your capability to travel abroad is not a good feeling.
+I never want to go through that again.

-The food is nice. the exciting there is when you look at the menu you don’t know what you are ordering unless there is a picture next to it, so most of the time it really is a surprise. and yes, i have eaten good and not so good food.
-Another surprise is their money. look at the price tag and you’ll be in for a smile. a shirt cost 120,000 haha. but when you convert it –its only 600.
+Another surprise is their money.
+Look at the price tag and you’ll be in for a smile.
+A shirt cost 120,000 but when you convert it to peso –its only 600.
 A million to them is five thousand to us.
 I can be a millionaire there 🙂

-their transportation amazes me, the ojek is fun. take this literally: a back ride with your pal on a motorcycle. (just pay for it after the ride). other modes of transportation is normal, so i won’t cover that anymore.
+Their transportation amazes me, The Ojek is fun.
+A back ride with your pal on a motorcycle just pay for it after the ride.
+Other modes of transportation is normal, so I won’t cover that anymore.

-If you’re a nature lover like me, this is a place for you. they have lots of places where you’ll just stare and be thankful of the wonderful creation. the cold breeze is a great blessing may I add, to add comfort to your trip.
+If you’re a nature lover like me, this is a place for you.
+They have plenty of places where you can just stare and be thankful of the wonderful Creation.
+The cold breeze is a great blessing to add comfort to your trip.

-It is a good experience, i will always search for the thrill of going to another country, but at the end of the day –still there is no place like home, a country where you are not the tourist, visitor, and the other race… but to a country where you are the proud native.
+It was a good experience, I will always search for the thrill of going to another country but at the end of the day, still there is no place like home, a country where you are not a tourist, visitor and the other race but to a country where you are the proud native.